Could Ichiro be MLB's next unanimous Hall of Famer?

 Suzuki’s Japanese origin is perhaps the only -- and an unfortunate -- reason why someone wouldn’t check the box next to one of the most complete superstars of the 21st century.
 Despite beginning his American baseball career as a 27-year-old rookie, Ichiro still ranks among the Major Leagues’ top 100 players all time in hits (24th), plate appearances (48th), stolen bases (35th), runs (90th) and total bases (93rd) -- and then there are his 10 Gold Glove Awards in the outfield.

 And those statistics don’t include Ichiro’s immense cultural impact.
 Beginning with his historic AL Rookie of the Year and AL MVP Award-winning season in 2001 and continuing through his emotional goodbye in Tokyo during the spring of '19, he proved how Japanese position players can succeed on American soil.
-Regardless of whether one believes that Ichiro’s NPB statistics should count toward his legacy, there’s really no logical argument against his inclusion on each and every one of the ballots cast in '25.
+Regardless of whether one believes that Ichiro’s NPB statistics should count toward his legacy, there’s really no logical argument against his inclusion on each and every one of the ballots cast this year.

 THE RECENTLY RETIRED LEGENDS